L.A.'s Next Hair Trend Is EXTREMELY Minimalist

 Advertisement

 "I smudge everyone who walks in the door," Hill says.
 "It takes away the line of demarcation we all had when we got highlights when we were younger."
 But the best part?
-Any colorist can do it on any color or texture of hair.
+Any colourist can do it on any colour or texture of hair.

 What Is Gloss Smudging?